 In Episode 85 I talked about being “Perfectly Imperfect” and as a mom of five – I want to follow this up with a strategy, that I use each and every day to help me from getting overwhelmed, and also to help me to get more done.
-I’m going to call this strategy “THE POWER OF FIVE” probably because I do have five kids.
-But as you’re listening I want you to know that the same strategy can work with you even if you adjust the number.
+I’m going to call this strategy “The Power of Five” probably because I do have five kids.
+But, as you’re listening, I want you to know that the same strategy can work with you even if you adjust the number.

-For me the power of five is chunking together five minute increments or activity blocks around the number of five that helped me get things done.
-For example: – every time I stand up from my desk and go out to another room in my house, I will make an effort to pick up five items that are out of place and put them away, throw them away, put them in the sink.
+An example of the Power of Five in action is that every time I stand up from my desk and go out to another room in my house, I will make an effort to pick up five items that are out of place and put them away, throw them away, put them in the sink.
 I think you get my picture.
-Also if I find myself with five minutes in between phone calls or between task list items, that I will take those five minutes to see what else I can get done around here.
-Sometimes that means running down to the basement and throwing a load of laundry into the wash, folding or what’s already there, or maybe doing a few dishes.
+Also, if I find myself with five minutes in between phone calls or between task list items, I will take those five minutes to see what else I can get done.
+Sometimes that means running down to the basement and throwing in a load of laundry, folding what’s already there, or maybe doing a few dishes.

 You may have heard me already talk about in a previous episode that my older children do chores and these are actually two of their chores.
 But if I know that we have a lot going on I will take those five minutes to pitch in and help.
 These five minute breaks may also mean that I tackle something on my Personal To Do List that I haven’t scheduled into my workday.
 I may call a family member or friend.
 I may follow up on bill.
 But whenever I’m doing, this is in five minute or five object increments so that I don’t feel overwhelmed.